October 18, 2017

 Swap files and partitions are temporary files that are essential for keeping applications running if they need more RAM than is physically available.
 However, they are unnecessary for recovery purposes.
 Loading the backup system with processing, transferring, and storing the swap data affects VM backup performance.

-The Skip Swap Data feature available in modern VM backup solutions automatically excludes swap files and partitions from your VM backups.
+The Skip Swap Data feature available in modern VM backup solutions automatically excludes swap files and partitions from your backups.
 This makes backup jobs smaller and, accordingly, faster.

 LAN-free Data Transfer